lostcolor6/Mp3_Downloader/README.md

 pip install PyQt5
 ````

-also make sure `ffmpeg` is installed (still works without but will throw errors)
+also make sure `ffmpeg` is installed
+(open-source multimedia framework used for processing video and audio files (encoding, decoding, etc.)
+- still works without it on single videos but will throw errors (playlists wont work)